adityajadhav6/adityajadhav6/README.md

 ## 🚀 Projects

 **Doctor Appointment Management System**
-🩺 Book appointments, check slots, and view doctor profiles
+- 🩺 Book appointments, check slots, and view doctor profiles
-💡 Built using modern web technologies & aligned with HIPAA standards
+- 💡 Built using modern web technologies & aligned with HIPAA standards

 **Research Center Management System**
-📘 Role-based access for Doctorates and Admins
+- 📘 Role-based access for Doctorates and Admins
-⚙️ PHP + MySQL with smooth UI and optimized database design
+- ⚙️ PHP + MySQL with smooth UI and optimized database design

 **Restaurant Management System**
-🛠️ Developed a backend system using Node.js, Express, and MongoDB for managing restaurant tables and orders.
+- 🛠️ Developed a backend system using Node.js, Express, and MongoDB for managing restaurant tables and orders
-🔁 Supports CRUD operations for tables, including dynamic status updates (Vacant, Occupied, Reserved).
+- 🔁 Supports CRUD operations for tables, including dynamic status updates (Vacant, Occupied, Reserved)
-🧾 Handles order storage and generates realistic billing with CGST and SGST tax breakdown.
+- 🧾 Handles order storage and generates realistic billing with CGST and SGST tax breakdown
-🔗 Includes RESTful API endpoints, structured for easy integration with any frontend.
+- 🔗 Includes RESTful API endpoints, structured for easy integration with any frontend
-🐳 Dockerized for efficient containerized deployment and cross-environment portability.
+- 🐳 Dockerized for efficient containerized deployment and cross-environment portability

 ---